apptentive/apptentive-ios/docs/MigratingTo_2.0.0.md

 The new method `setPushNotificationIntegration:withDeviceToken:` has been added to add a single Push Notification provider.
 To register for push notifications, call this method with one of the enumerated `ATPushProvider`s plus the device token from `application:didRegisterForRemoteNotificationsWithDeviceToken`.

-In light of this new method, we have removed the legacy integration API methods: `addIntegration:withConfiguration:`, `addIntegration:withDeviceToken:`, `removeIntegration:`, `addApptentiveIntegrationWithDeviceToken:`, `addUrbanAirshipIntegrationWithDeviceToken:`, `addAmazonSNSIntegrationWithDeviceToken:`, and `addParseIntegrationWithDeviceToken:`.
+In light of this new method, we have removed the legacy integration API methods:
+ - `addIntegration:withConfiguration:`
+ - `addIntegration:withDeviceToken:`
+ - `removeIntegration:`
+ - `addApptentiveIntegrationWithDeviceToken:`
+ - `addUrbanAirshipIntegrationWithDeviceToken:`
+ - `addAmazonSNSIntegrationWithDeviceToken:`
+ - `addParseIntegrationWithDeviceToken:`.

 ## Removed Legacy Properties